LiberatorUSA/GUCEF/README.md

 ## Contained Misc Libraries
 - MemoryLeakFinder: Dynamically loaded platform helper library to track down memory leaks aided by GUCEF platform functionality
+- ProjectGen: Library that holds all the logic of the ProjectGenerator tool.
+Its supports plugins to expand functionality.

 ## TODO list
 - Short term: Add basic websocket support native to the platform